fabi8bit/bidepp-fs-pp4/README.md

 ![elctric_toilet_seat](readme_assets/readme_img/electric_toilet_seat.png)
 It was very easy to flip by 90 degrees the B of the name Bidepp and get an elegant little but!
 ![bidepp_logo](readme_assets/readme_img/bidepp_logo_compositing.png)

+### *Colors and Typografy*
+For the colors and typography I decided to use a minimalistic style in order to enhance the overall readability.
+The website is based on a high contrast gray scale with whiteish text.
+The font used is Lato and it's taken from google-font in 2 weights (300 and 700).
+The weight 300 is used mainly for the paragraphs while the 700 is mostly used for all the range of the 'h' elements.